Volunteering Requirements

 Head Timer

-Before the season they help install all the batteries and test all the stopwatches.
-At the end of the season they help take all the batteries out.
+Before the season, help install all the batteries and test all the stopwatches.
+At the end of the season, help take all the batteries out.
 At a Home Meet they are responsible for the Dolphin System stopwatches.
 They run the "Timers Meeting" before each home meet and make sure all the Timer Volunteers know what to do.
-They address any issues that may arise.
+They should be available to address any issues that may arise during the meet.
+At the end of the meet they ensure that the watches are turned off and put away properly and take everything to the swim room.

 Timer

-Stands at the end of the pool (best spot in the house!) and watches the swimmer in their lane.
-Stops their stopwatch when swimmer touches the wall.
-3 timers per lane for accuracy.
-We use the “Dolphin System” which automatically starts the timers so only need to hit “stop.”
+Stand at the end of the pool (best spot in the house!) and watch the swimmer in that lane.
+Stop the stopwatch when the swimmer touches the wall.
+There are 2 timers per lane for accuracy.
+We use the “Dolphin System” which automatically starts the timers so timers only need to hit “stop.”
 There is a brief training before each meet.
 It is a fairly easy job but if you are new to it we recommend that you check out the "Timer Instructions" under the "For Parents" tab.